minhhienvo368/sentiment_analysis_tweets/README.md

 **assets folder**

 **data folder**
-  - this is where the logo is saved
+  - this is where the logo. images is saved
-  - this is also where the **summary.txt** is saved, which gives the user the option to download the summary as a txt file